OpenTermsArchive/engine/CONTRIBUTING.md

 ### Continuous delivery

-GitHub Actions is used to deploy the application on every merge to the main branch.
+GitHub Actions is used to release the package on every merge to the main branch.

 Branch protection is active, meaning that a merge to the main branch can only take place once all tests pass in CI, and that the peer review policy has been fulfilled.